 Everyone knows that the food we eat gives us energy and has the potential to either keep us healthy or contribute to weight-gain or diseases such as diabetes, but it can also keep our minds working in tip-top condition.
 The right foods can help prevent short-term memory loss and inflammation, both of which can have long-term effects on the brain--and, in turn, the rest of the body.
 Fatty fish, blueberries, nuts, dark chocolate, and green leafy veggies like broccoli are all great foods to eat for your brain health, and they can help keep your energy levels up as well.

-5. Learn how to say no
+5. Take care of yourself by learning how to say no

 Learning to say no isn’t always easy; many of us feel obligated to help out when someone asks for our time or energy.
 However, when you’re already stressed or overworked, always saying yes to these requests can lead to burnout, anxiety, and irritability, and it can prevent you from enjoying your life.
 It may take a little practice, but once you learn how to politely decline when you just can’t give your time to someone else can really benefit your mental and physical health.

-6. Take a weekend trip
+6. Take care of yourself with a weekend trip

 Taking a timeout can be good for you now and then.
 Even if you’re not feeling particularly stressed, getting away for the weekend can help prevent burnout, and will leave you feeling inspired and happier.
 These jaunts don’t have to be costly; simply drive to the next town over and see the sights, or spend some time walking around a museum you’ve never visited.
 Getting out of your regular schedule and taking the time to do something just for yourself is a great way to feel good about the world around you.